ulysses4ever/linear-haskell-talk-2021/slides.md

 * a module turns on the `-XLinearTypes` extension and

-* uses the regular arrow for one of its GADTs
+* uses the regular arrow for one of its GADTs.

 ---